-In Section VI, page 30, the applicant projects that greater than 84% of the patients at Wake Forest Dialysis Center will be covered by Medicare and Medicaid.
+In Section VI.1, page 32, the applicant projects that greater than 68.2% of the patients at Wake Forest Dialysis Center will be covered by Medicare and Medicaid.
 The applicant demonstrates adequate access for medically underserved groups at Wake Forest Dialysis Center.

-In summary, the applicant adequately identifies the population to be served and adequately demonstrates the need for five additional dialysis stations at Wake Forest Dialysis Center.
-Consequently, the application is conforming to this criterion.
+In summary, the applicant adequately identifies the population to be served, demonstrates the need the population has for five additional stations at Wake Forest Dialysis Center, and demonstrates all residents of the area, and, in particular, underserved groups are likely to have access to the services proposed.
+Therefore, the application is conforming to this criterion.